SurinameClubcard/qubes-doc/security/firewall.md

 fi

 # If no forward rule exist for my service
-if ! iptables -n -L FORWARD | grep --quiet MY-HTTPS; then
+if ! iptables -n -L QBS-FORWARD | grep --quiet MY-HTTPS; then

 # add a forward rule for the traffic (same reason)
   iptables -I FORWARD 4 -d 10.137.2.y -p tcp --dport 443 -m conntrack --ctstate NEW -j MY-HTTPS